Final Stage of counsellor training

 Designed from the ground up by highly experienced tutors, this comprehensive diploma is suitable for anyone wanting to pursue a career in professional counselling.
 Being a gateway to registration, it meets all of the membership requirements for the major professional counselling bodies (NCS, BACP etc.) and provides a solid foundation on which trainees can launch their ambitions.

 Underpinning effective counselling is a solid understanding of ethics, diversity, and equality issues.
 This will be an area of reflection throughout the two years.
-We believe that it is equally important that a counsellor has a solid understanding of their own processes, thoughts, and feelings as so personal development is also an integral part of the training process.
+We believe that it is equally important that a counsellor has a solid understanding of their own processes, thoughts, and feelings and so personal development is also an integral part of the training process.

 As a qualified counsellor, you will continue to study for many years and membership bodies require you to complete a certain amount of additional training to remain registered.
 To this end, we teach you research methodology and ways in which you can utilise this understanding to continue growing long into the future.